score-spec/docs/content/en/docs/concepts/environment-configuration.md

 ### Use case

 Score supports dynamic configuration management.
-The following list describes a use case for Score's support of environment configuration.
+For example:

 1. The Score Spec declares that a Workload is available on a TCP port.
 1. The configuration value is then sourced from the target's environment application settings.